Skip to main content

 3. On the Workflow section find our application Post Webhooks.

-4. Click on Add webhook in the left corner and create a new configuration.
-After you have specified all the necessary parameters click on the Save button.
+5. After you have specified all the necessary parameters click on the Save button.

 To enable the creation of multiple rules on the repository level contact your Bitbucket administrator.